Medically reviewed by Melissa Guarnaccia, LCSW

 Seeking therapy for symptoms of mental illness and other mental health challenges

 There are many reasons to pursue therapy and many types of therapy to match those reasons.
 A therapist can likely help you find one that suits your needs.
-It may help to remember that going to therapy doesn’t mean that there’s anything wrong with you.
+It may help to remember that going to in-person or online therapy doesn’t mean that there’s anything wrong with you.
 People see therapists every day for a number of reasons, and there’s nothing to be ashamed of.

-How to find a therapist for cognitive behavioral therapy and other types of therapy
+How to find a therapist for cognitive behavioral therapy and other types of therapy services

 It might be hard to know where to start if this is your first time seeing a therapist.
 If you have health insurance coverage that covers behavioral health services, you can start there.
-You can look for a therapist that’s covered by your health insurance plan by calling your insurance providers or searching online to see what therapists take your health insurance.
+You can look for a therapist that’s covered by your health insurance plan by calling your insurance providers or searching online therapy platforms to see what therapists take your health insurance.

 If you can’t find a therapist who accepts your insurance or if you don’t have insurance coverage, you might find a therapist who works on a sliding scale.
 There are many options when it comes to finding a therapist even without an insurance company.

-Benefits of online mental health care
+Benefits of online therapy and mental health care

 One option is to try an affordable online therapy platform, which tends to be less expensive than in-office therapy without insurance.
 With BetterHelp, the online therapy cost may depend on therapist availability, your location, and your preferences, but BetterHelp therapy subscriptions typically range from $65 to $90 per week (billed every four weeks).
 BetterHelp online therapy also sometimes offers financial assistance to those who qualify, so know that there are options available.

 With online therapy at BetterHelp, you can communicate with a therapist in a way that’s most comfortable for you, whether by audio, videoconferencing, or live chat.
 Also, you can connect with your therapist at any time via in-app messaging, and they’ll respond as soon as they can.
-This may prove to be helpful if you have questions or concerns in between sessions.
+This may prove to be helpful if you have questions or concerns in between your online therapy sessions.

 Takeaway